Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Results

-Figures \ref{eff_94}--\ref{eff_346} reveal our methodology performed as intended.
+Figures \ref{eff_94}--\ref{eff_346} reveal our methodology performs as intended.
 The two smooths in each figure depicted with thick lines are those estimated from the simulated data, while the dotted lines of the respective colors in each figure are basis functions scaled by the underlying simulated coefficients.
-The highlighted region along the smooths is the 0.9 TDP region with an $\alpha=0.2$ and corresponds to that depicted with rectangles at the bottom of the figure.
-The bottom of the figure also shows the 0.7 and 0.5 TDP regions in different shades of blue, and those regions of the two smooths which were simulated as truly different due to use of distinct scaling coefficients (i.e., $\Delta b_k \neq 0$ implies $b_k^{(A)}\neq b_k^{(U)}$) of basis functions, depicted with black.
-Since the simulated smooths are those estimated from the data, visual inspection of their differences may not align identically with the truly different region annotation, though there is a correspondence between the truly different region and where the smooths diverge in greater degree in their estimates.
-Visual inspection of TDP regions of 0.5, 0.7, and 0.9, show them overlapping the truly different region in approximately the proportion of the estimate, explored in a precise way in Figures \ref{asymp_tdp} and \ref{asymp_tdp_binary}.
+The highlighted region along the smooths is the 0.9 TDP region and corresponds to that depicted with rectangles at the bottom of the figure.
+The bottom of the figure also shows the 0.5 and 0.7 TDP regions in different shades of blue, and those regions of the two smooths which were simulated as truly different (i.e., $\Delta b_k \neq 0$ implies $b_k^{(A)}\neq b_k^{(U)}$) in black.
+Since the simulated smooths are those estimated from the data, visual inspection of their differences may not align identically with the truly different region shown in black.
+Visual inspection of TDP regions of 0.5, 0.7, and 0.9, show them overlapping the truly different region in approximately the proportion of the estimate, explored in a more precise way in Figures \ref{test_group}, \ref{tdp_dist}, \ref{asymp_tdp_binary}, and Table \ref{alpha_tab2}.

-Interpretation of Figure \ref{eff_346} is similar to Figure \ref{eff_94} and \ref{eff_93}, except based on binary data so that the estimated smooths depict the linear predictor.
+Interpretation of Figure \ref{eff_346} is similar to Figures \ref{eff_94} and \ref{eff_93}, except based on binary data so that the estimated smooths depict the linear predictor.
 The $1$ and $0$ outcomes are mapped to $1$ and $-1$, respectively, in the figure, and in colors correspondent with the smooths to give a sense of the relative quantity of these data points in the two modelled strata and their influence on the estimated smooth linear predictor.
 Figure \ref{eff_338} in the Supplementary Material can be understood in the same way.